-Nasdaq hits record high as Dow nears best monthly gain since 1987
+Dow books best month since 1987

 GET FOX BUSINESS ON THE GO BY CLICKING HERE

-Looking at commodities, West Texas Intermediate crude oil was trading down 5 cents at $45.48 per barrel as OPEC members and their allies weighed an extension of production cuts.
-Gold, meanwhile, was off $12.20 at $1,775.90 an ounce.
+Looking at commodities, West Texas Intermediate crude oil on Monday slipped 19 cents to $45.34 per barrel as OPEC members and their allies weighed an extension of production cuts.
+The energy component gained 27% for the month of November.

-Economic data remains light, with Chicago purchasing managers’ index crossing the wires at 9:45 a.m.
-ET and pending home sales due out at 10 a.m.
-ET.

 CLICK HERE TO READ MORE ON FOX BUSINESS